NIP-K1 Compatible Gateway

 Register on both gateways for redundancy

-// Register passkey against keytr.org (Cloudflare)
+// Register passkey against keytr.org (PRF-first, KiH fallback)

-userName: npub, rpId: "keytr.org"
+userName: npub, userDisplayName: npub, rpId: "keytr.org"

 })

-// Register passkey against nostkey.org (GitHub Pages)
+// Register backup passkey against nostkey.org (Hostinger)

-const result2 = await setupKeytr({
+const backup = await addBackupGateway(nsecBytes, {

-userName: npub, rpId: "nostkey.org",
+userName: npub, userDisplayName: npub, rpId: "nostkey.org"

 })